Herbs to Ease Labor, Birth, and Recovery

 - Blue cohosh and black cohosh are two herbs that work synergistically to bring on labor, but do not use them prior to 39 weeks of pregnancy.

-- Raspberry leaf (tea or tincture) is one of the best uterine tonic herbs to prepare uterine muscles for an efficient labor.
+- Raspberry leaf (tea or tincture) is one of the best uterine tonic herbs to prepare uterine muscles for efficient labor.
 Its astringent action helps slows bleeding and helps to expel the placenta.
 Have the tea on hand or make raspberry tea ice cubes to suck on during labor.
 It can also be taken in pregnancy to prepare uterine muscles for pregnancy.

 Many herbs can help ease the pain of contractions: